 The Hubble Space Telescope, which has helped us to view the depths of space, just celebrated 25 successful years in 2015.
 Hubble telescope has global recognition.
 Even Hubble is from a different technological era, it continues to produce dazzling science.
-The telescope has snapped more than 5, 70,000 pictures from Ultraviolet to Infrared i.e., multi wavelength electromagnetic spectrum.
+The telescope has snapped more than 5, 70,000 pictures from Ultraviolet to Infrared i.e., multi-wavelength electromagnetic spectrum.
 At its current pace, the Hubble space telescope produces 10TB of new data per year.
-Scientists have wrote around 13,000 scientific papers by using data from Hubble space telescope.
+Scientists have written around 13,000 scientific papers by using data from Hubble space telescope.
 Hubble has provided spectacular views of the cosmos.
-It also revealed mystery of the universe by making amazing discoveries.
+It also revealed the mystery of the universe by making amazing discoveries.
 It has been flexible, adaptable and expandable.

-In last quarter of century, trailblazing observations have done with Hubble telescope and most astronomers would agree that the Hubble Space Telescope is the most scientifically productive spacecraft ever launched.
+In last quarter of the century, trailblazing observations have done with Hubble telescope and most astronomers would agree that the Hubble Space Telescope is the most scientifically productive spacecraft ever launched.

-Initially Hubble launched in 24 April 1990 to capture images from space and transmit them back to earth, but it could possible from a long journey.
+Initially, Hubble launched on 24 April 1990 to capture images from space and transmit them back to earth, but it could possible from a long journey.
 The basic idea for a space telescope was found in book “Die Rakete zu den Planetenraumen” (The Rocket into Planetary Space), written by German scientist Hermann Oberthwho is one of the three fathers of modern rocketry.
 He wrote how a telescope could be propelled into Earth orbit by a rocket.
 The American astrophysicist Lyman Spitzer wrote benefits of space based telescope by suggesting a large telescope with multiple wavelengths.

 The Orbiting Astronomical Observatory (OAO) satellites were placed in space by NASA between 1966 and 1972, which provided high-quality ultraviolet observations.
 Then what will be the next step?
 Spitzer gathered the support for large orbital telescope and the National Academy of Sciences gave approval for the Large Space Telescope (LST) project in 1969 and a decision to build a space telescope with a 120-inch mirror was taken.
 After Armstrong’s first step on the moon in 1969, funding for NASA space programs gradually decreased which affected on the LST program and decided to decrease the size of the primary mirror to 94.5 inches and the number of scientific instruments.